 “The parallel recoveries of the immune system and the microbiota, both of which are damaged and then restored, gives us a unique opportunity to analyze the associations between these two systems,” Dr. Schluter says.

 For more than ten years, members of MSK’s BMT service have regularly collected and analyzed blood and fecal samples from patients throughout the BMT process.
 The bacterial DNA were processed by the staff at MSK’s Lucille Castori Center for Microbes, Inflammation, and Cancer, which played a key role in creating the massive microbiota dataset.
 “Our study shows that we can learn a lot from stool — biological samples that literally would be flushed down the toilet,” Dr. Xavier notes.
 “The result of collecting them is that we have a unique dataset with thousands of datapoints that we can use to ask questions about the dynamics of this relationship.”

-This wider effort has been led by Marcel van den Brink, Head of the Division of Hematologic Malignancies, and a team of infectious disease specialists, BMT doctors, and scientists.
+This wider effort has been led by physician-scientist Marcel van den Brink and a team of infectious disease specialists, BMT doctors, and scientists.
 “For a fair number of patients, we collected daily samples so we could really see what was happening day to day,” Dr. van den Brink says.
 “The changes in the microbiota are rapid and dramatic, and there is almost no other setting in which you would be able to see them.”